Being a good copywriter is like having a superpower.

 Words and phrases like "zesty smell" and "rough texture" do the job.

 Strong imagery can help you reinforce the words that you type.
-Visuals are easier to process than text itself, that's why we created 1000+ predesigned blocks for you to reuse in your responsive email templates.
+Visuals are easier to process than text itself, that's why we created 1000+ predesigned blocks in our email template builder for you to reuse in your responsive email templates.
+You can access and modify them here for free.

 fMRI scans actually confirmed that simple neutral words like "key" or "chair" only activate brain areas responsible for interpretation of speech and language (mainly Broca’s area and Wernicke’s area).